openlayers/closure-util/readme.md

 ## Configuration

 The `closure-util` package downloads the Closure Compiler and Closure Library when installed.
 To use a different version of these resources, you can provide some basic configuration options before running `npm install`.
 Your configuration options can come from a number of different sources.
 The most straightforward way is to include a `closure-util.json` file in your project.
-You can also provide configuration options via environemnt variables.
+You can also provide configuration options via environment variables.
 Environment variables have the `closure_` prefix in front of the options described below (e.g. `closure_log_level` to specify the `log_level` option).

 Available configuration options (see `default-config.json` for default values):